Lenin Peak disaster: Avalanche

 The earthquake caused light shaking, assigned IV on the Mercalli intensity scale, but was significant enough to cause a block of serac to detach and tumble down Lenin Peak.
 The dislodged serac transformed into an avalanche that crashed onto the camp, killing 43 of the 45 climbers.
 The two survivors, Alexei Koren and Miroslav Brozman, suffered a broken arm and leg.
 According to them, some team members were still conscious after the avalanche buried them, but rescue attempts failed when the debris hardened into glacier ice.
 Survivors and witnesses on the mountain did not report any shaking from the earthquake, presumably because the ice acted like a shock absorber.

 The disaster is the worst in the history of mountaineering, alongside the 2014 Nepal snowstorm disaster.
-Death toll from the incident surpassed that of another event in 1974.
+The death toll from the incident surpassed that of another event in 1974.
 Only one body was recovered.
 In 2008, the glacier ice began to melt, exposing human remains of the expedition.